NetrisTV/ws-scrcpy/README.md

 * The modified version of scrcpy will keep running after the last client disconnected.

 ## WS QVH
-This project also contains frontend for [NetrisTV/ws-qvh](https://github.com/NetrisTV/ws-qvh).
+This project also contains front-end for [NetrisTV/ws-qvh](https://github.com/NetrisTV/ws-qvh) - application for screen streaming and control of iOS devices in a browser.

 Run this to build it:

 ```shell script
 npm install